xivred/Blackjack/macros.md

 # **Dealer Hit**
-Draws 1 card for the dealer player.
+Draws 1 card for the dealer.

 > [!NOTE]
 > You can change `/dice party 13` to `/dice cwl7 13` when you are practicing.
 You need to have a Cross World Linkshell on #7 for this to work.